biomejs/biome/website/src/content/docs/linter/rules/use-as-const-assertion.md

 Enforce the use of `as const` over literal type and type annotation.

-In TypeScript, there are three common ways to specify that a value is of a specific type (like '2') and not a general type (like 'number'):
+In TypeScript, there are three common ways to specify that a value is of a specific type such as `2` and not a general type such as `number`:

 1. `as const`: telling TypeScript to infer the literal type automatically
-2. `as` with a literal type: explicitly telling the literal type to TypeScript
+2. `as <literal>`: explicitly telling the literal type to TypeScript
-3. angle bracket assertion: explicitly telling the literal type to TypeScript
-4. type annotation: explicitly telling the literal type to TypeScript when declare variables
+3. type annotation: explicitly telling the literal type to TypeScript when declare variables

 The rule suggests to use `as const` when you're using `as` with a literal type or type annotation, since `as const` is simpler and doesn't require retyping the value.